 Cooking Oil

 • Wash and dry produce. • Drain and rinse corn.
+Peel ginger and cut into 1⁄2-inch pieces.
+Peel garlic.
+(No need to mince or grate ginger or garlic; you will be blending these in Step 3!)
 Halve, peel, and thinly slice onion.
 Trim green beans if necessary and cut into 1-inch pieces.
-Peel ginger and cut into ½-inch pieces.
-Peel garlic.
-(No need to grate or mince garlic or ginger; you will be blending these in the next step!)
 Finely chop cilantro leaves and stems.
 Quarter lime.
 Crush peanuts in their bag.

-• Reserve ½ cup corn (1 cup for 4 servings) in a medium bowl.
-Set aside for use in Step 3. • Heat a drizzle of oil in a large, preferrably nonstick, pan over medium-high heat (for 4, we suggest a large, high sided pan).
-Add garlic, ginger, and remaining corn to hot pan.
-Season with salt and pepper.
+• Reserve 1⁄2 cup corn (1 cup for 4 servings) in a medium bowl.
+Set aside for use in Step 3. • Heat a drizzle of oil in a large, preferably nonstick, pan over medium-high heat (for 4, we suggest a large, high-sided pan).
+Add ginger, garlic, and remaining corn; season with salt and pepper.
 Cook, stirring occasionally, until corn begins to slightly char, 4-5 minutes.

 • Carefully transfer corn mixture to blender (reserve pan for use in Step 5).
-Add crème fraîche and 2 stock concentrates (4 for 4 servings); blend until mostly smooth, scraping down the sides as needed, 30-60 seconds. • Transfer blended corn mixture to bowl with reserved corn.
+Add crème fraîche and two stock concentrates (four for 4 servings); blend until mostly smooth, scraping down the sides as needed, 30-60 seconds. • Transfer blended corn mixture to bowl with reserved corn.
 Stir to combine.
 Season to taste with salt and pepper.

-• Bring a large pot of salted water to a boil. • Meanwhile, on a clean work surface, working one at a time, add ½ TBSP corn filling to the center of each wonton wrapper, leaving a ¼-inch border around the edges. • Using your fingers, lightly brush edges of wrapper with water.
+• Bring a large pot of salted water to a boil. • Meanwhile, on a clean work surface, add 1⁄2 TBSP corn filling to the center of one wonton wrapper, leaving a 1⁄4-inch border around the edges. • Using your fingers, lightly brush edges of wrapper with water.
 Fold wrapper in half over filling to form a rectangle; pinch well to seal.
-Repeat with remaining wrappers to form 20 wontons (40 wontons for 4 servings) (cover filled wontons and remaining wrappers with a damp paper towel as you work to keep them from drying out).
-TIP: You'll have wonton wrappers left over—they freeze well for up to three months!
+Repeat with remaining wrappers and corn filling to form 20 wontons (40 for 4 servings) (cover filled wontons and remaining wrappers with a damp paper towel as you work to keep them from drying out).
+TIP: You’ll have wonton wrappers left over—they freeze well for up to three months!
 Wrap tightly in plastic wrap and store in a freezer-friendly plastic bag.

 • Heat a large drizzle of oil in pan used for corn over medium-high heat.
-Add onion and green beans to hot pan.
-Cook, stirring occasionally, until onion begin to soften, 4-5 minutes. • Add half the curry powder (all the curry powder for 4 servings); cook, stirring constantly, until fragrant, about 30 seconds. • Add coconut milk (thoroughly shake coconut milk in container before opening) and ¼ cup water (½ cup water for 4).
-Stir in chili sauce, remaining stock concentrate, juice from half the lime, and half the cilantro.
-Bring to a simmer and cook, stirring constantly, until curry is creamy and thickened slighty, 60-90 seconds.
-Remove from heat (you'll add more to the pan in Step 6).
+Add onion and green beans.
+Cook, stirring occasionally, until onion begins to soften, 4-5 minutes. • Add half the curry powder (all for 4 servings); cook, stirring constantly, until fragrant, about 30 seconds. • Add coconut milk (thoroughly shake in container before opening) and 1⁄4 cup water (1⁄2 cup for 4).
+Stir in chili sauce, half the cilantro, remaining stock concentrate, and juice from half the lime.
+Bring to a simmer and cook, stirring constantly, until curry is creamy and thickened slightly, 60-90 seconds.
+Remove from heat (you’ll add more to the pan in Step 6).

 • Once water is boiling, carefully add wontons to pot.
 Stir.
 Cook until wontons are tender, 60-90 seconds.
 Drain. • Transfer drained wontons to pan with curry sauce; gently stir until wontons are thoroughly coated in sauce.
 TIP: Cooked wontons are delicate—stir carefully to avoid breaking.

 • Divide sweet corn and ginger wontons between shallow bowls; top with any remaining curry sauce from pan.
 Garnish with peanuts and remaining cilantro.
 Serve with a squeeze of lime juice.
-TIP: Want things spicy?
-Add your favorite Sriracha or chili flakes!
+TIP: Like things spicy?
+Add your favorite hot sauce or chili flakes!